 As part of the Wealth Management service, Five Seasons also oversees the process of transferring client accounts and/or assets to our institutional custodian, TD Ameritrade, and assists the client with any relevant paperwork to achieve this.
 Asset allocation and investment decisions are then made, in our best judgment, to help clients attain their overall investment objectives within the bounds of the Investment Policy Statement.
 To this end, Five Seasons dynamically rebalances client portfolios, employs tax management strategies, and utilizes tactical asset allocation on an ongoing basis, and if appropriate.

-The Wealth Management engagement also includes ongoing, non-investment, financial planning services (e.g. retirement planning and projections, tax minimization strategies, insurance needs analyses and reviews, advice on debt management and education funding, etc.).
+The Wealth Management service also includes ongoing non-investment financial planning services (e.g. retirement planning and projections, tax minimization strategies, insurance needs analyses and reviews, advice on debt management and education funding, etc.).
 We begin to address the client’s most immediate or pressing financial planning issues and concerns as the client’s initial investments are being implemented.
-Over time, as the client’s financial circumstances and objectives evolve, additional financial planning services are furnished when needed or requested by the client.
+Over time, as the client’s financial circumstances and objectives evolve, additional financial planning services are furnished when needed or when requested by the client.

 Each client is advised that it remains his/her responsibility to promptly notify Five Seasons when there is any change in his/her financial situation and/or financial objectives for the purpose of reviewing, evaluating, or revising previous recommendations and/or services.

-In offering Wealth Management services, Five Seasons Financial Planning generally requires a minimum dollar value of client investment assets under management of $250,000.
-However, this condition may be waived if the client's financial circumstances indicate that that level will be attained in due course.
-Other exceptions may apply to relatives of existing clients, or of firm principals.
+In offering Wealth Management services, Five Seasons Financial Planning generally requires a minimum initial dollar value of client investment assets under management of $500,000.
+However, this condition may be waived if the client's financial circumstances indicate that that level will be attained in the near future.
+Other exceptions may apply to relatives of firm principals, or to relatives of existing clients, or to referrals from existing clients.

 Furthermore, if Five Seasons is being engaged to create and supervise a portfolio of individual equity or fixed-income securities (as opposed to mutual funds, exchange-traded funds, and closed-end funds), we may require a higher minimum account size in order to generate an adequate degree of diversification without incurring excessive transaction costs.
 In this case, the minimum asset level will be dependent on the proposed types of investments (e.g. individual stocks and fixed-income securities versus mutual and exchange-traded funds) and on the diversity and quantity of client assets not under our management.